Plastic Surgery FAQs

 For many patients, it's a great comfort to know that a plastic surgeon's performance, background and experience are under review by his or her peers and colleagues.
 A doctor operating without hospital privileges is not subject to the same degree of peer review.
 Also, if a complication occurs, a non-certified surgeon may not be able to coordinate your care should you need admission to a hospital for subsequent treatment.

 Achieving privileges at a prestigious hospital typically means the surgeon has satisfied stringent requirements or has special skills and abilities.
-After all, having the best doctors, nurses and staff is what helps makes a hospital prestigious in the first place.

 Should the hospital or facility where I have my procedure be a factor in selecting a plastic surgeon?

 Your Plastic Surgeon should have hospital privileges to perform the procedures that you are considering.
 You and your surgeon may decide to operate in a free standing ambulatory surgery center or an office based OR that is not affiliated with a particular hospital.
 But you should know that all Plastic Surgeons who are members of the American Society of Plastic Surgeons have pledged to operate only in facilities that are fully accredited.
 This means your OR experience would be kept to the same standards as in the hospital setting.
-Having privileges to admit patients and operate at a reputable hospital means the Plastic Surgeon has satisfied the credentialing committee, Medial Board and Board of Trustees of that Institution that they are competent and qualified to perform the procedures they have granted credentials to perform.
+Having privileges to admit patients and operate at a reputable hospital means the Plastic Surgeon has satisfied the credentialing committee, Medical Board and Board of Trustees of that Institution that they are competent and qualified to perform the procedures they have granted credentials to perform.
 It’s a great way of knowing your Plastic Surgeon’s performance, background and experience is under review by his/her peers and colleagues.

 A doctor operating without having hospital privileges is not subject to the same degree of peer review.
 And, if a complication ensues they may not be able to coordinate your care should you need admission to a hospital or subsequent treatment there!
 Traditionally, achieving privileges at a prestigious hospital means the Surgeon has satisfied particularly stringent requirements or has special skills and abilities.
-After all, having the best doctors, nurses and staff is what helps makes a hospital prestigious in the first place!
+After all, having the best doctors, nurses and staff is what makes a hospital prestigious in the first place!

 How does my age help determine which procedures are right for me?